Fashion Design Center

 Although she's been blessed to have earned 3 degrees in art/design, Terina did not want to see financial limitations discourage talented young creatives from following their dreams of a career in the fashion industry.
 She also sees fashion design as a way to combat the poverty in Camden, NJ by helping locals gain valuable skills that can lead to new sources of income.

 FDCSJ empowers emerging designers with courses, resources, opportunities and mentorship to ensure all who desire to design fashion are prepared to do so.
-To make it accessible to all, scholarships and reduced tuition for Camden residents are subsidized by donations and students who can afford to pay full tuition.
+To make it accessible to all, scholarships and reduced tuition for Camden residents are subsidized by donations, grants and students who can afford to pay full tuition.